texfaq/texfaq.github.io/FAQ-parallel.md

   ...
 \end{Parallel}
 ```
-[`Parallel`](http://ctan.org/pkg/Parallel) can get terribly confused with colour changes, in
+[`Parallel`](http://ctan.org/pkg/Parallel) can get terribly confused with color changes, in
 pdfTeX; the indefatigable Heiko Oberdiek has a patch for this
 issue&nbsp;&mdash; the [`pdfcolparallel`](http://ctan.org/pkg/pdfcolparallel) package, which maintains
-separate colour stacks for the columns.
+separate color stacks for the columns.

 The [`parcolumns`](http://ctan.org/pkg/parcolumns) package can (in principle) deal with any
 number of columns: the documentation shows its use with three